 Office 365 is a great tool to keep track of meetings, appointments, and events.
 You can also schedule meetings, invite colleagues to meetings, and view colleagues' agendas.

-For more information on calendaring in Office 365, please see: [Link for document 29753 is unavailable at this time.]
+More information on how to install Webex Meetings can be found here: [Link for document 89217 is unavailable at this time.]

-If you are a faculty or staff member and you require specific software for working remotely, inquire with your department about purchasing a copy of the software for your home/remote use.
+If you are a faculty or staff member, and you require specific software for working remotely, inquire with your department about purchasing a copy of the software for your home/remote use.

-Access to this service varies by department, operating system, method of remoting, and various other factors.
-Contact your local IT support staff for more information about whether this option is viable and for assistance getting this setup.
+Certain departments allow remote desktop access so that employees can access their work computer remotely.
+Access to this service varies by department, operating system, and various other factors.
+Contact your local IT support staff for more information about whether this option is available to you and for assistance with setup.

 For more questions and technical support, please contact your local IT support staff.